lquidfire/postallow/README.md

 It is still possible to update the list of known Yahoo!
 IP outbound mailers from their website weekly:

     @weekly /usr/local/scripts/postallow/scrape_yahoo > /dev/null 2>&1 #Update Yahoo!
 IPs for Postscreen Allowlists

 *(Please read more about Yahoo! hosts below)*

+When executed, Postallow will generate a file named ```postscreen_spf_allowlist.cidr```, write it to your Postfix directory, then reload Postfix to pick up any changes.

+Add the filename of your allowlist (and optionally your blocklist) to the ```postscreen_access_list``` option in your Postfix ```main.cf``` file, like this:

+    postscreen_access_list = permit_mynetworks,
+    ...
+            cidr:/etc/postfix/postscreen_spf_allowlist.cidr,
+            cidr:/etc/postfix/postscreen_spf_blocklist.cidr,
+    ...

+**IMPORTANT:** If you choose to enable blocklisting, list the blocklist file *after* the allowlist file in ```main.cf```, as shown above.
+If you misconfigure Postallow and an IP address inadvertently finds its way onto both lists, the first entry "wins."
+Listing the allowlist file first in ```main.cf``` will assure that allowlisted hosts aren't blocklisted, even if they appear in the blocklist file.

+Then do a manual ```postfix reload``` or re-run ```/usr/local/scripts/postallow``` to build a fresh allowlist and automatically reload Postfix.

+## Alternative: Non-root user

+1. Make sure you have <a target="_blank" href="https://github.com/spf-tools/spf-tools">SPF-Tools</a> on your system
+2. Create a system group: `groupadd -r postallow`
+3. Create a system user: `useradd -g postallow -M -r -s /usr/sbin/nologin postallow`
+4. Create a directory for postallow in /etc: `mkdir /etc/postallow && chgrp postallow /etc/postallow && chmod g+w /etc/postallow`
+5. Move the ```postallow.conf``` file to your `/etc/postallow` directory
+6. Change the group of the `yahoo_static_hosts` file to `postallow` (or move it into the the /etc/postallow directory).
+7. Use `visudo` to add the following line to your sudo config: `postallow ALL=(ALL) NOPASSWD: /usr/sbin/postfix reload`
+8. Add any custom hosts in ```postallow.conf```
+9. Run ```/usr/local/scripts/postallow``` from the command line.
+10. Copy the generated file(s) `postscreen_spf_allowlist.cidr` (and `postscreen_spf_blocklist.cidr`) to `/etc/postfix/` (or create a symlink).

+You can optionally provide a configuration file via the command line which will override the default configuration file:

+    /usr/local/scripts/postallow /path/to/config-file

+I recommend cloning both the SPF-Tools and the Postallow repos into your ```/usr/local/scripts/``` directory.
+Once you're satisfied with its performance, set a daily cron job to pick up any new hosts in the mailers' SPF records like this:

+    @daily postallow /usr/local/scipts/postallow/postallow > /dev/null 2>&1 #Update Postscreen Allowlists

+It is still possible to update the list of known Yahoo!
+IP outbound mailers from their website weekly:

+    @weekly postallow /usr/local/scripts/postallow/scrape_yahoo > /dev/null 2>&1 #Update Yahoo!
+IPs for Postscreen Allowlists

+*(Please read more about Yahoo! hosts below)*